 1. Like homeowner’s insurance, it’s expensive

 Renter’s insurance is much cheaper than homeowner’s insurance.
 As we wrote in 5 Tips to Save on Rent, “You can typically get $30,000 of personal property coverage – against theft, fire, and natural disasters – for $150 to $300 a year.”
 And some estimates are even lower.
 According to the Independent Insurance Agents and Brokers of America, the average cost is only $12 per month, or $144 per year, for $30,000 of property coverage and $100,000 of liability coverage.
+You can get renters insurance from companies like Lemonade for as little as $5 a month.

 That’s a fraction of what homeowners pay.
 According to website HomeInsurance.com, the average annual cost of homeowners coverage in the United States is $727.
 (You can see an interactive map with the average cost in each state here.)